 They think differently about money, wealth, themselves, other people, and life.
 By doing so, you will have some alternative beliefs in your mind from which to choose.
 In this way, you can catch yourself thinking as poor people do and quickly switch over to how rich people think.

-Let’s examine twelve crucial differences between how rich people think and how poor or middle class people think.
+So, which mindset do you have?
+Let's examine twelve startling differences between how rich people think and how poor or middle-class people think.

 1. Rich People Believe “I Create My Life”